 The headphones themselves fit snugly around my ears, though they are a little on the narrow side, those with wider ears might find them a little uncomfortable over longer durations.
 With that said, even though the memory foam pads did a good job conforming to the shape of my head, velour pads would still be better for gamers with glasses looking for a decent seal.

 Unfortunately, HyperX doesn’t sell alternative pads, so you’ll be stuck with these.
-In fact, HyperX doesn’t sell replacement pads at all right now.
+In fact, HyperX doesn’t sell replacement pads for any headsets right now.
 I never ran into any issues with the feel or durability of the pads, but should you need to replace them, you’ll have to go to Audeze.

-In most gaming situations bluetooth is a perk, but not terribly important.
-However, most gaming headsets don’t sound as good as the Cloud Orbit S, and they usually look a whole lot gaudier.
+For gaming, Bluetooth is a perk, but not terribly important.
+However, most gaming headsets don’t sound as good as the Cloud Orbit S, and they usually look a whole lot gaudier too.
 With bluetooth support, this headset could very easily cover all your audio needs, and make connecting on the fly to various mobile devices much more convenient.

 A 3D button sits just above the 3.5mm mic jack.
 Tapping the button lets you recenter the 3D audio’s head tracking feature, and holding it will toggle the setting to manual, automatic, or just off.